rudidude86/gura-lang.github.io/documents/Syntax.md

                                         |                |
                                         +----------------+

+The `Assign` expression also has an operator that is to be applied before assignment.
+For a normal assignment, that is set to invalid operator.

-Consider the following expression:
+Consider the following expressions:

-    x = y
+* `x = y`

   It owns an Identifer expression `x` as its left and also an Identifier expression `y` as its right.
+  The operator is set to invalid.

+* `x += y`

+  It owns an Identifer expression `x` as its left and also an Identifier expression `y` as its right.
+  It also has an operator `+`.

 ### {{ page.chapter }}.3.9.
 Member